iconify/documentation/documents/pages/articles/cleaning-up-icons/index.md

 All icon sets available with Iconify pass validation and clean up process.

-What exactly is happening and why is it needed?
-This article explains the process in detail.
+Why is it needed?
+SVG is not like other images, it can contain a lot of things, making it hard to work with.

+Often icons contain a lot of useless code (especially when exported from old software).

+Icons can even contain malicious code, such as scripts, event listeners and links to external resources.

+When working with monotone icons (icons that have only one color, which supposed to be changeable), some icons use `[attr]fill`, some `[attr]stroke`, some rely on system default colors, some use `[prop]black` color, some use seemingly random colors.

-When using Iconify with custom icons, consider using a similar clean up process.
-All tools you need are available in [Iconify Tools](../../tools/tools2/index.md).
+All the tools you need are available in [Iconify Tools](../../tools/tools2/index.md) package.

+## Process

+Clean up process is done in 3 steps:

+- Validation and initial clean up.
+- Changing icon palette.
+- Optimisation.

-## Clean up and validation {#cleanup}
+### Validation and initial clean up {#cleanup}

-First part is code clean up and validation.
+First part is code validation and initial clean up.

 When a designer exports an icon from an editor, often SVG contains a lot of extra code that is not needed to display an icon.